Listen to Jesus

 It was not the only special grace Jesus shared with Peter, James, and John.
 Earlier in the Gospels of Mark and Luke, we read that Jesus allowed Peter, James, and John with him into the house of the synagogue official whose daughter he raised up again (Mark 5:37; Luke 8:51).
 Later, when Jesus was teaching in the temple, Peter, James, and John asked Jesus a question privately and he gave them more teaching (Mark 13:3).
 In Gethsemane, Jesus took Peter, James, and John aside from the others to be near him during his agony (Mark 14:33).
 So Peter, James, and John received many special graces from Jesus.

-Just before receiving this special grace of seeing Jesus transfigured, Jesus told his disciples that he must suffer greatly, be rejected by the elders, chief priests and scribes, be killed and rise after three days (Matt 16:21; Mark 8:31; Luke 9:22).
+Just before seeing Jesus transfigured, Jesus told his disciples that he must suffer greatly, be rejected by the elders, chief priests and scribes, be killed and rise after three days (Matt 16:21; Mark 8:31; Luke 9:22).
 How did they react?
 Peter (in Matt and Mark) rebuked Jesus for saying this (Matt 16:22; Mark 8:32) and Jesus responded, “Get behind me, Satan.
 You are thinking not as God does, but as human beings do.”
 (Matt 16:23; Mark 8:33) The disciples had to learn that Jesus was not the type of Messiah they were expecting.
 Instead of being a Messiah to liberate Palestine from Roman domination, Jesus told them he would be a suffering Messiah and would be executed.
 What a shock!
 That was too much for them to understand then.
-Immediately following this we read that Peter, James, and John saw Jesus transfigured (Matt 17:1-9; Mark 9:2-10; Luke 9:28-36).
+Immediately following this, we read that Peter, James, and John saw Jesus transfigured (Matt 17:1-9; Mark 9:2-10; Luke 9:28-36).
 They needed this grace now.
-They had left everything to follow Jesus and he had just told them he would be killed.
+They had left everything to follow Jesus, and he had just told them he would be killed.
 They needed reassurance, and Jesus did not let them down.
 They received a huge grace now on the mountain as they saw Jesus transfigured.

 of your Only Begotten Son

-The appearance of Moses and Elijah during the transfiguration, and the Father saying, “This is my beloved Son,” confirm that Jesus is indeed the expected Messiah.
+The appearance of Moses and Elijah during the transfiguration, and the Father saying, “This is my beloved Son,” confirmed that Jesus is indeed the expected Messiah.
 The Father commanded: “Listen to him.”
 John is a model disciple; he was faithful to Jesus to the end.
-Peter and James for a short while did not listen to Jesus, but just as Peter, James, John became great witnesses to Jesus, we too can become great witnesses to Jesus.
+Peter and James for a short while did not listen to Jesus, but just as Peter, James, John became great witnesses to Jesus, we too can be great witnesses to Jesus.

 Copyright © Fr.
 Tommy Lane 2006